Looking for things to do in Alicante, Spain? In this article, I will walk you though my top recommendations in this beautiful spot.

 The museum was founded in 1976 by a famous sculptor from the city who desired to display his handsome collection.
 Hanging on the walls, you’ll find more than 800 works from the likes of Salvador Dali, Joan Miro, Francis Bacon, Pablo Picasso, and other great 20th century artists.

 The best part about the Contemporary Art Museum is that only one third of the works can be displayed at one time so the art is rotated throughout the year, making every visit different!

-A great way to learn about Alicante’s past is by paying the Archaeological Museum a visit.
+A great way to learn about the city’s history is by paying the Archaeological Museum a visit.
 The exhibitions are out of this world, displaying artifacts dating all the way back to prehistoric times!

 Alicante is a great place for archaeological treasures.
 There are tons of sites nearby from Roman times that have turned up a plethora of diverse pottery, jewelry, and everyday items, giving visitors a peek into the past.

-On a visit here, one thing that can’t be missed are the medieval displays showing off when Christians, Jews and Muslims all lived together in Alicante.
+On a visit here, one thing that can’t be missed is the medieval displays showing off when Christians, Jews, and Muslims all lived together in Alicante.

 One of the centerpieces of Alicante is the Ayuntamiento, or Town Hall, which is just a short walk from the Explananda.